brick-lang/brick/doc/core/Naming Conventions.md

 - destructive functions are suffixed with the exclamation mark.
 For example `let` creates a new execution context, while `let!` adds to the current execution context.

 - mutable variables are prefixed with a exclamation mark, unlike C/ALGOL languages, where this means 'not'.
 (See Operators for more information).
 This is a compiler requirement, and the frontend will yell/fail at you if you modify an immutable variable.
+Mutable variables are passed _by reference_  so that we can modify them, while all other objects are passed by value, unless explicitly stated.

 ```brick
 let! !a = 2